-- Performed daily in-house training with Southwest Ranches Volunteer Firefighters. - Maintained active role in working with Southwest Ranches Volunteer Firefighters on all incidents. - SWR fire personnel participated with Davie Fire Rescue in monthly training at Broward Fire Academy, Stations 38 and 104. - Fire scenario's providing water supply to Davie units, at the Broward Fire Academy (BFA). - o "Extrication Training with Pro-Tec"
+Performed daily in-house training with Southwest Ranches Volunteer Firefighters.

+- Maintained active role in working with Southwest Ranches Volunteer Firefighters on all incidents. - SWR fire personnel participated with Davie Fire Rescue in monthly training at Broward Fire Academy, Stations 38 and 104. - SWR fire personnel participated in the "2017 Back to the Basics" at the Broward Fire Academy.

-Provided Target Solutions (on-line) monthly training for Fire for 2018
+Provided Target Solutions (on-line) monthly training for Fire for 2017